sg-hk/sg-hk.github.io/ramblings.md

 ### belonging and essence
 i never felt home when i did go home after a hiatus. instead i felt like the break i had from daily exposure to my root culture, and this cultures replacement with a different mode of life and thought had just made irritatingly conspicuous all the traits intrinsic to it

-this is a net positive; it shouldnt be interpreted as a destructive abnegation of one owns nature. it would be crude and vile to condense ones identity to the bounds geographical circumstance attempts to impose on it
+this is a net positive; it shouldnt be interpreted as a destructive abnegation of one owns nature. it would be crude and vile to confine ones identity within the bounds geographical circumstance attempts to impose on it

-instead, lets imagine country and nation to be the outermost layer; then smaller concentric circles would include more and more restricted socio-cultural groups:
+instead, lets imagine this circumstance, country and nation, to be the outermost layer of identity, furthest from the core; then, smaller and smaller concentric circles within it would correspond to smaller and smaller social belongings:

 community,